mirsiadaty/LM-response-quality/README.md

 + insert whitespaces, amount location order
 + Adding Typos or Grammatical Errors: Introduce small errors to see if the model can still understand the prompt and provide a relevant response.

+The topic of "prompt engineering" attests to the above observation, that modifying the prompt we send to LM will affect the response we get from LM.